-Now that I’m older and no longer have a mortgage for this particular property, I focus on Duration Of Stay, Good Citizenship, and then Money because peace of mind is more important now.
+Now that I’m older and no longer have a mortgage for this particular property, I focus on Duration Of Stay, Good Citizenship, and then Money.
+My time and peace of mind is more important now.
 I suspect the same shift is true for many landlords as they age.

 The most recent tenants were two roommates paying $3,950 a month.
 The master tenant had three roommates during her three years there which was a larger than expected hassle.

 This couple completed the application and submitted all documentation requested.
 I could tell they loved the place.
 The only problem was they weren’t willing to move in for one month, leaving me with $4,200 in lost rent if I chose them.

 Yes, I decided to raise my rent by $250, or 6.3%.
 I first tested the waters out at $4,400 and $4,300 for the first three weeks and couldn’t find anybody interested.
 Therefore, I logically lowered the price to meet demand.

 Two days after the couple filled out the application, a couple 25 year old guys showed interest in my place.
 They were ready to move in within a week.
 The main problem was that one of the guys seemed a little strange.

 The HOA makes the move-in/move-out process trying, and I truly believe they’ll like staying at my place for the long term.
-I explicitly asked the couple how long they think they’d want to live in my place, and he said at least two years because he was getting a promotion in four months and his new role would require him to be in San Francisco for at least two years.
+I explicitly asked the couple how long they think they’d want to live in my place.
+He said at least two years because he was getting a promotion in four months.
+His new role would require him to be in San Francisco for at least two years.

 No matter who you choose as tenants, before you sign the lease, make sure you get all their documents and speak to them at least twice, once before and once after they apply.

-Explore real estate crowdsourcing opportunities: If you don’t have the downpayment to buy a property, don’t want to deal with the hassle of managing real estate, or don’t want to tie up your liquidity in physical real estate, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.
+Explore real estate crowdsourcing opportunities.
+If you don’t have the downpayment to buy a property, don’t want to deal with the hassle of managing real estate, or don’t want to tie up your liquidity in physical real estate, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.

 For example, cap rates are around 3% in San Francisco and New York City, but over 10% in the Midwest if you’re looking for strictly investing income returns.
 Sign up and take a look at all the residential and commercial investment opportunities around the country Fundrise has to offer.
 It’s free to look.

-Shop around for a mortgage: Check the latest mortgage rates online through LendingTree.
+Shop around for a mortgage: Check the latest mortgage rates online through Credible.
 They’ve got one of the largest networks of lenders that compete for your business.
-Your goal should be to get as many written offers as possible and then use the offers as leverage to get the lowest interest rate possible.
+Get free, no-obligation quotes in minutes.
+When banks compete, you win!
+Mortgage rates are at all-time lows.
+Take advantage.

-Updated for 2019 and beyond.
+Updated for 2021 and beyond.